NIRCam Primary Dithers

 - FULLBOX is more efficient than FULL, covering a rectangular region without gaps when performing 4 or more dithers.

 - INTRAMODULE fills the 4"–5" gaps between short wavelength detectors within one module (~2' × 2' field) or both without covering the gap between modules.
-This is the only pattern available for wide field slitless spectroscopy.

 - INTRAMODULEX is similar to INTRAMODULE but more efficient when performing 4 or more dithers.